Research

 Computer Science Education

-My research in CS Ed has three main threads: academic integrity, collaboration, and tools and student success.
+My research has four main threads: academic integrity, collaboration, student success, and tools and OER for CS Education.

 Academic Integrity